genesiscloud/genesis-cloud-inference-articles/art02.md

 ## Conclusion

-Analysis of these perfomance data reveals that running TorchScript code with C++ and TorchLib provides substantial performance increase (typically about by the factor of 1.5) compared to running the original PyTorch model with Python.
+Analysis of these performance data reveals that running TorchScript code with C++ and TorchLib provides substantial performance increase (typically about by the factor of 1.5) compared to running the original PyTorch model with Python.

-Running TorchScript code with Python is slower than running it with C++ but faster than running the original PyToch model.
+Running TorchScript code with Python is slower than running it with C++ but faster than running the original PyTorch model.